-COURSE LDC3: EDUCATIONAL INTERVENTION AND TEACHING STRATEGIES
+COURSE-ELBCTT2: EDUCATIONAL INTERVENTION AND TEACHING STRATEGIES

-- CO1-Explain the purpose and define the principles of educational intervention. - CO2-Explain the Educational Interventions for Processing Deficit. - CO3-Explain the Reading and Writing Interventions. - CO4-Explain the Interventions for Mathematics. - CO5-Explain the Interventions in Life Skills.
+- CO1-Explain the purpose and define the principles of educational intervention. - CO2-Explain the Educational Interventions for Processing Deficit. - CO3-Explain the Reading and Writing Interventions. - CO4-Explain the Interventions for Mathematics.

 UNIT 1: Conceptual Framework of Educational Interventions